Sub-subject: the United States-COMESA Trade and Investment Framework Agreement (TIF). Syllabus:

 Ten articles of the COMESA-US Trade and Investment Framework Agreement cover topics like the relation with African Growth and Opportunity Act (AGOA), intellectual property rights, expand trade in products (Agriculture products included), liberalisation of trade and investment (FDI), eliminate non-tariff barriers, environmental protection, creation of the Council of Trade and Investment, taxation, or labour.

 The COMESA (Common Market for Eastern and Southern Africa): Burundi, the Comoros, the Democratic Republic of the Congo, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Swaziland, Uganda, Zambia, and Zimbabwe.

-The total goods exports (the US to the Common Market for Eastern and Southern Africa):
+The total goods export (the US to the Common Market for Eastern and Southern Africa):